This article is a guest post by Melanie Deardorff

 - Use images to make your tweets stand out.
 This isn’t something you should do with every tweet, but it’s worth doing regularly.
 Some of the stats I’ve seen say a tweet with an image gets more than twice the attention of a regular tweet … and you’ve gotta love that.

 - Repeating yourself on Twitter is a good thing!
-Back in the day when I was a Twitter newbie (circa 2009 and 2010), I thought it was bad to repeat myself on Twitter.
+When I was a Twitter newbie, I thought it was bad to repeat myself on Twitter.
 I thought my followers would notice my duplicate tweets, and I wanted them to think I had new things to say.
 But now that I’m back in the game again and am spending time researching those lovely best practices, I’ve learned the lifespan of a tweet is super-short … and if you tweet the exact same thing later in the day and again tomorrow, it’s not likely anyone will see the repeat(s).
 If saying the same thing more than once bugs you (and it still does me a little), then just change the wording the second and third times.

 - Dedicate at least 15 minutes a day to it.
 As I mentioned, I spent up to 30 minutes a day on Twitter.
 But there are some days where I just hop on and off within a few minutes.
 Spend at least 15 minutes each day, especially if you’re new to Twitter, and see how that works for you over a few weeks.